bwblock/auto-dataset/README.md

 - Rsquared score-training data:  0.81484
 - Rsquared score-test data:  0.81241

-In other words, 81 percent of variance in the listing prices is explained by the linear model.
+In other words, 81 percent of the variance in the listing prices is explained by the linear model.